Skip to content

 Mullaloo Beach

 Mullaloo Beach is a favourite place for families.
-The waves are not too high, so it is safe even for beginners to swim in.
+The waves are not too high, so it is safe for beginners to swim in.
 The beach has a grassy area at the top with barbecue areas and sheltered picnic benches.

 Mullaloo Beach is one of the most important beaches in Perth.
 It extends over a spacious area and includes a range of tourist and recreational facilities, such as restaurants, clubs, and wooden huts for overnighting, relaxation, and a playground for children to play.